- Amateur radio operating in Southcentral Alaska for 47 years.

-Having lived in Alaska for 55 years, my first visit was in 1966, returning in the spring of 1971 after completing a B.S. degree and two years working.
+Alaska has been my home for 55 years, my first visit was in 1966 and returning in the spring of 1971 after completing a B.S. degree and two years working.
 At that time—before the 1975 Trans-Alaska oil pipeline—Alaska was a sparsely populated, self-reliant frontier, making it an awe-inspiring experience.

-Nearly 30 years spent working in Alaska, culminating in retirement 25 years ago.
-My hamradio exams were in Anchorage, Alaska 47 years ago and been a resident of rural Soldotna, Alaska, for the past 42 years.
+Nearly 30 years were spent working in Alaska, culminating in retirement 25 years ago.
+My hamradio exams were in Anchorage, Alaska 47 years ago and I have been a resident of rural Soldotna, Alaska for the past 42 years.

 Snapshots over the decades.

-Band activity and Mode Stats over the years.
-Click to view
+- Band activity and Mode Stats over the years.
+View

 LoTW in real time, QRZ and ClubLog are updated daily.